alanfzf/ia-final-project/README.md

-# Proyecto IA
+# AI Project

+Face recognition system using a raspberry pi and a pn532 tag reader.

 ## Raspberry PI
-Configure the python env to use raspi cam
+Configure the python env to use the raspi cam

 ```bash
 python -m venv env --system-site-package